julianmak/NEMO-related/docs/compilation_notes/packages.rst

 probably fixable; I have not tried installing things with ``port`` through MacPorts partly because it requires Xcode to be installed.

-If you want a script to do all of the following on a Linux machine in one go, then please scroll right to the bottom of this page.
+A script to do all of the following on a Linux machine in one go can be found at bottom of this page.
 The way I went about it was to first choose a set of compilers and use the same set of compilers to install the dependencies, primarily to avoid errors relating to compatibility of packages.
 For example, ``gcc4.9`` was downloaded through ``sudo apt-get install gcc4.9``, or loaded through a network computer through something like a ``module load`` command.
 You may have to look it up on the internet if you don't have either of these.

 .. note::